 Probably the hardest part of booking a Disney World trip is deciding on and getting all of the dining reservations you want.

-The hardest dining reservations include pretty much all of the character meals, signature dining meals (like Victoria and Albert’s, Le Cellier and California Grill) and dinner shows.
+The hardest dining reservations include Be Our Guest for dinner (currently the most difficult to book), pretty much all of the character meals, signature dining meals (like Victoria and Albert's, Le Cellier and California Grill) and dinner shows.

 Here are my tips on getting the most difficult reservations...

 1. The most surefire way: book 180 days in advance

 The most foolproof, surefire way of getting any reservation is to book 180 days before your trip begins.

 But even if you do that, there are some tricks that can improve your chances of getting everything you want.

 Try online before phone

 Online reservations open up at 6 a.m.
 Eastern Standard Time, while the phone lines open up at 7 a.m.
 Always try the website earlier but keep the phone number handy in case there are issues on the website - 407-WDW-DINE.